The GRE, or Graduate Record Examination, strikes fear into college applicants everywhere – but it doesn’t have to.

 What Is The GRE?

-Created by the Educational Testing Service, the GRE is a standardized test that is designed to serve as a baseline assessment for students’ readiness for graduate school.
+Created by the Educational Testing Service, the GRE is a standardized assessment designed to evaluate students’ readiness for graduate school.

-The exam is broken down into three sections.
-If you took the SAT or ACT when you were in high school, the GRE’s structure may seem familiar.
-You’ll find a verbal section and a quantitative section, both of which are scored on a range from 130 to 170.
-The analytical writing section is scored on a scale of 0 to 6, with 6 being the best possible score.
+The exam consists of three sections.
+If you took the SAT or ACT during high school, the GRE’s structure will seem familiar.
+It includes verbal and quantitative sections, each scored from 130 to 170.
+The analytical writing section receives scores from 0 to 6, with 6 representing the highest achievement.

 Subject test scoring varies considerably among the six subject test disciplines.